Payment is encrypted and safely processed using a SSL protocol.

-At the moment of booking, the client will be required to send an initial payment of US$600 (US$863 if choosing single room).
-Payments can be done by bank transfer, by credit or debit card, and by PayPal.
+At the moment of booking, the client will be required to send an initial payment of US$1,000.
+Payments can be done by bank transfer, by PayPal, or by Wise.com (you can also use credit or debit cards using both PayPal and Wise).
 However, please notice that credit or debit card and PayPal payments are subject to a supplement fee, to cover the costs of these payment methods.

 In case the agency doesn’t complete the minimum group needed to confirm the trip, customers will have the choice between doing the trip paying an extra supplement, or being issued a full refund.